Table of Contents

 Therefore, many schools and organizations are strict when it comes to plagiarism because it is a breach of academic honesty.
 We can consider such a friend or colleague unwise.
 It takes some requirements to be wise, the first one is having enough knowledge about plagiarism, knowing what it means, and avoiding it through a plagiarism checker.
 There are many platforms and apps in checking the originality of our works.
 Being wise is advisable in order not to face consequences as a result.

-When we talk about wisdom in philosophy, “the word “philosophy” literally means the “love” (philo in Greek) of “wisdom” (sophia).
+When we talk about wisdom in philosophy, “the word “philosophy” literally means the “love” (Philo in Greek) of “wisdom” (Sophia).
 So, a philosopher is somebody who loves wisdom”.
 (Buckingham 2020, para 4).
 Philosophy helps people think, thereby opening us to new understanding and bringing positive solutions that are helpful to us and to the people around us.
 Philosophy incorporates all systems of understanding and knowledge.

 Wisdom in philosophy has a high moral standard which makes it stand out among other virtues.
-Aristotle a Greek philosopher talks about virtues which include but are not limited to patience, courage, temperance, liberality, generosity, modesty, and friendliness.
+Aristotle a Greek philosopher talks about virtues that include but are not limited to patience, courage, temperance, liberality, generosity, modesty, and friendliness.
 In all the virtues listed, wisdom is the greatest virtue because it is needed.
 Aristotle made it clear in his explanation of wisdom in philosophy that too much of the virtues is dangerous, there should be moderation in all things.
 Wisdom in philosophy is obliged when choosing friends.

 “There is a saying that friends can make you or mar you”.
 Friends can make a negative and positive impact in our lives; therefore, wisdom is required in discerning who to be friends with.
 There is no misapplication in wisdom in philosophy, but other virtues open rooms for abuse.
 People abuse the opportunity they have, when a person is too courageous, it can cause harm to the person and the people around, it can even lead to destruction.
 There are cases of people who got killed in the name of bravery.
 Many soldiers have lost their lives at war because of courage.